Genetic discrimination: United States

 There are multiple legal protections in place in the United States, such as Genetic Information Nondiscrimination Act (GINA), the Americans with Disabilities Act (ADA), and the Affordable Care Act (ACA), which all help to prevent genetic discrimination in the workplace, public services, and provide some insurance protection.
 Therefore, by law, those with genetic conditions are protected from possible discrimination and have a right to receive equitable care.

 Genetic discrimination is illegal in the U.S. after passage of the Genetic Information Nondiscrimination Act (GINA) on May 21, 2008.
 It was signed into law by President George W. Bush, and passed in the US Senate by a vote of 95–0 and in the House of Representatives by 414–1.
 The legislation bars employers from using individuals' genetic information when making hiring, firing, job placement, or promotion decisions.
 GINA also protects individuals from genetic discrimination in healthcare; however, GINA itself does not define what genetic information is, leaving it up for debate.
 Prior to the 2008 GINA Act, individuals could be denied insurance, either partially or fully, based on genetic tests they had received.

 Although it was passed in 2008 there were 201 cases that cited GINA in 2010 and 333 in 2014.
-It wasn't until 2013 that a company actually faced penalties under GINA.
+It was not until 2013 that a company actually faced penalties under GINA.